windseason/ipfs-log/README.md

 ### TODO

-- Node.js Stream API
-- Support for encrypting the hashes
+- Support for signed logs
 - Support for payload encryption

 ## License